JeremyRand/namecoin.org/docs/name-owners/tls/index.md

 (A few other files will be created too, but you don't need to worry about them.)

-The JSON object contained in `namecoin.json` should be enclosed in an array, and placed in the `tls` field for the `*` subdomain of your eTLD+1 domain name.
+The JSON value contained in `namecoin.json` should be enclosed in an array, and placed in the `tls` field for the `*` subdomain of your eTLD+1 domain name.
 For example:

 ~~~
 {